to-ny/save/docs/ARCHITECTURE.md

 # Architecture

 Distributed object storage system inspired by MinIO and S3.
-Currently Phase 1 (single-node); will evolve into distributed, erasure-coded, self-healing cluster.
+Currently Phase 2 (distributed replication); will evolve into erasure-coded, self-healing cluster.

 ---